 \begin{mytheorem} \begin{theorem} [Strong Low-Rank Approximation] For any matrix $A, \eps > 0$, and nondecreasing function $f : \nn \to \nn$, \textbf{there exists} an integer $k \le f^{(\eps^{-2})}$ and a matrix $\Ahat$ satisfying: \begin{itemize} \item (simplicity) $\Ahat$ has rank $\le k$, and \item (approximating) $\|A - \Ahat\|_{F[f(k)]} \le \eps \|A\|_F$. \end{itemize} \end{theorem} \end{mytheorem}

-In other words, for any tradeoff curve described by a function $f$, if we imagine its support to be the interval $[0, f^{(\eps^{-2})}]$, then we can hit its associated tradeoff curve existentially.
+In other words, for any tradeoff curve described by a function $f$ whose support includes the interval $[0, f^{(\eps^{-2})}]$, then we can hit its associated tradeoff curve existentially.
 To build intuition, let us discuss some possible choices of the function $f$: \begin{itemize} \item When we plug in $f(n)=0$, the rank bound is $k \le 0$, and the left-hand side of the approximation guarantee is identically $0$ (since it measures the mass of the top $0$ singular values).
 So the theorem is trivial.

 \item When we plug in $f(n)=1$, the rank bound is $k \le \eps^{-2}$, and we control $\|A - \Ahat\|_{F[1]}$, so we exactly recover the original low-rank approximation theorem.

 \item When we plug in $f(n) = k$, we exactly recover the top-$k$ low-rank approximation theorem in a similar way. \end{itemize}